Tom Pernice Jr.

+Early life and amateur career

 Pernice was born in Kansas City, Missouri.

 He attended UCLA, where his teammates on the golf team included Jay Delsing, Corey Pavin, Steve Pate and Duffy Waldorf.
 Pernice was a two-time All-American and Pac-10 Player of the Year in 1981.
 He majored in Economics and graduated in 1982.

+Professional career

 Pernice won two PGA Tour events, his first coming in his 213th event.
 His best finish in a major is T13 at the 1989 U.S. Open.
 He is an advocate of the Jim Hardy one plane swing.

-Pernice turned 50 in September 2009 and played in his first Champions Tour event at the SAS Championship.
-He became the 15th player to win a Champions Tour event in his debut, winning by 1 stroke over Nick Price and David Frost.
-In 2009 and 2010, Pernice played sporadically on the PGA Tour, earning conditional status in 2010 and 2011 while also competing on the Champions Tour.
+He turned 50 in September 2009 and played in his first Champions Tour event at the SAS Championship.
+He became the 15th player to win a Champions Tour event in his debut, defeating Nick Price and David Frost by a stroke.
+In 2009 and 2010, Pernice played sporadically on the PGA Tour, earning conditional status in 2010 and 2011 while concurrently competing on the Champions Tour.

 Pernice rejoined the PGA Tour for 2012 after a third place tie at the Children's Miracle Network Classic moved him to 121st on the 2011 money list, after beginning the week as the fifth alternate and ranked 143rd.
 In his limited time, Pernice also finished 29th on the Champions Tour, earning him full status on both tours for 2012.
 Pernice earned over $14.9 million on the PGA Tour.

-One of Pernice's daughters has Leber's congenital amaurosis, where her corneas did not fully develop.
+Personal life

+Married to Raquel Pernice January 14, 2023.